Connor-Wallace/kubernetes-basicLearning/readme.md

 #### Deploying your Node app

-The simplest way to deploy your app is to use the **kubectl run** command, which will create all the necessary components without having to deal with JSON or YAML.
+The simplest way to deploy your app is to use the **kubectl create** command, which will create all the necessary components without having to deal with JSON or YAML.

-`kubectl run kubia --image=knrt10/kubia --port=8080 --generator=run/v1`
+`kubectl create deployment kubia --image=knrt10/kubia`

 The `--image=knrt10/kubia` part obviously specifies the container image you want to run, and the `--port=8080` option tells Kubernetes that your app is listening on port 8080.
-The last flag (`--generator`) does require an explanation, though.
-Usually, you won’t use it, but you’re using it here so Kubernetes creates a **ReplicationController** instead of a Deployment.

 #### Listing Pods